NLxAROSA/SimpleLdapServer/README.md

 Usage: mvn jetty:run in root

-ldapdata.ldif contains the contents of the LDAP applicationContext.xml specifies the port and root of the LDAP server
+src/main/resources/ldapdata.ldif contains the contents of the LDAP

+src/main/webapp/WEB-INF/applicationContext.xml specifies the port and root of the LDAP server

 Good luck!